-Nilanthi Samaranayake, Satu Limaye, and Joel Wuthnow
+Nilanthi Samaranayake, Satu Limaye, and Joel Wuthnow paperback | 6 x 9 | 148 pp.

-The Brahmaputra River originates in China and runs through India and Bangladesh.
+About the Book The Brahmaputra River originates in China and runs through India and Bangladesh.
 China and India have fought a war over contested territory through which the river flows, and Bangladesh faces human security pressures in this basin that will be magnified by upstream river practices.
 Controversial dambuilding activities and water diversion plans could threaten regional stability; yet, no bilateral or multilateral water management accord exists in the Brahmaputra basin.
 This project, sponsored by the MacArthur Foundation, provides greater understanding of the equities and drivers fueling water insecurity in the Brahmaputra River basin.
 After conducting research in Dhaka, New Delhi, and Beijing, CNA offers recommendations for key stakeholders to consider at the subnational, bilateral, and multilateral levels to increase cooperation in the basin.
 These findings lay the foundation for policy makers in China, India, and Bangladesh to discuss steps that help manage and resolve Brahmaputra resource competition, thereby strengthening regional security.